Less Survivable Cancers Taskforce

 The Less Survivable Cancers Taskforce was set up by six charities that identified a marked difference in the survival rates for different cancer types.

-While some cancer types such as breast and prostate cancer have seen an improvement in their survival rates, cancers of the lung, liver, oesophageal, brain, pancreatic and stomach have not seen their survival rates improve for over 40 years.
+While some cancer types such as breast and prostate cancer have seen an improvement in their survival rates, cancers of the lung, liver, oesophagus, brain, pancreas and stomach have not seen their survival rates improve for over 40 years.
 These six cancers are collectively responsible for almost half of all common cancer deaths in the UK.

-The Less Survivable Cancers Taskforce is campaigning to double five-year survival for each of the six less survivable cancers.
-These cancers have a collective five-year survival of only 14%.
+The Less Survivable Cancers Taskforce is campaigning to double the five-year survival for each of the six less survivable cancers.
+These cancers have a collective five-year survival of only 16%.
 We want the Government and NHS England to commit to doubling survival to 28% by 2029.

 Why do these six cancers have worse survival rates?